Measuring Platform Success: Metrics for Your IDP

 - Speed of Innovation: How quickly can new features or products be launched?

-- Alignment with Business Goals: Does the platform directly support key business objectives?
+- Alignment with Business Goals: Does the platform support key objectives?

 Tools and Techniques